 - base URL¶

 The common prefix in the URLs for a set of API operations, such as for the Ecommerce API operations.
 The Sandbox and Production environments have different base URLs.
 See API Environments.

 Also called CN 22, this is a single-ply customs form that can be attached directly to a parcel.
 See the table in this FAQ.

 - Consolidation Center¶

-Merchants who use Cross-Border Delivery Service ship their parcels to Consolidation Centers where Pitney Bowes ensures compliance before shipping the parcels to their international destination.
-For a list of centers, see CBDS Consolidation Centers.
+A CBDS Hub.
+Merchants who use CBDS ship their parcels to CBDS Hubs, also called Consolidation Centers, where Pitney Bowes ensures compliance before shipping the parcels to their international destinations.
+For a list of hubs, see CBDS Hubs.

 Also called CP 72, this is either a multi-ply or single-ply customs form, depending on the destination.
 See the table in this FAQ.